 How does it look?

-side view of red peugeot 3008
+front view of parked peugeot 3008

 What’s it like inside?